ajlb/codeQuiz/README.md

 ## Introduction ##

-This is a timed quiz for JavaScript code best practices.
-You have 90 seconds to answer questions.
-Careful though, for each incorrect answer you lose 10 seconds.
+This is a simple timed quiz for JavaScript code.
+You have an alloted time in seconds to answer questions.
+Each incorrect answer deducts 10 seconds from the timer.
+Scores are recorded to localStorage and displayed on a scoreboard.

 ## Usage ##